lovethisgame/drop/docs/guide.md

 }
 ```

-Downside is invoking a concise `call(IOnNetworkStatusChanged)` syntax will fail as will execute every method on an Interface.
-Use full syntax instead:
+Use full call syntax here to specify which method to execute:

 ```actionscript
 call(IOnNetworkStatusChanged,